awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.RDS.md

 To use an external database with an application running in Elastic Beanstalk, first launch a DB instance with Amazon RDS\.
 Any instance that you launch with Amazon RDS is completely independent of Elastic Beanstalk and your Elastic Beanstalk environments, and is not dependent on Elastic Beanstalk for configuration\.
 This means that you can use any DB engine and instance type supported by Amazon RDS, even those not used by Elastic Beanstalk\.

 The following procedures describe the process for a [default VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html)\.
 The process is the same if you are using a custom VPC\.
 The only additional requirements are that your environment and DB instance are in the same subnet, or in subnets that are allowed to communicate with each other\.
-See  for details on configuring a custom VPC for use with Elastic Beanstalk\.
+See [Using Elastic Beanstalk with Amazon Virtual Private Cloud](vpc.md) for details on configuring a custom VPC for use with Elastic Beanstalk\.

 **To launch an RDS DB instance in a default VPC**